bobheadxi/bobheadxi.github.io/content/_posts/2022-2-20-self-documenting-self-updating.md

 ## Continuous integration pipelines

 At Sourcegraph, our core continuous integration pipeline are - you guessed it - generated!
-Our [pipeline generator program](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/enterprise/dev/ci) analyzes a build's variables (changes, branch names, commit messages, environment variables, and more) in order to create a pipeline to run on our [Buildkite](https://buildkite.com/) agent fleet.
+Our [pipeline generator program](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/enterprise/dev/ci) analyses a build's variables (changes, branch names, commit messages, environment variables, and more) in order to create a pipeline to run on our [Buildkite](https://buildkite.com/) agent fleet.

 Typically, [Buildkite pipelines](https://buildkite.com/docs/pipelines/defining-steps) are specified similarly to [GitHub Action workflows](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) - by committing a YAML file to your repository that build agents pick up and run.
 This YAML file will specify what commands should get run over your codebase, and will usually support some simple conditions.